-The Davenport Public Library will be closed on Thursday November 28 and Friday November 29 in observance of Thanksgiving.
-All buildings will reopen on Saturday November 30 from 9am to 5:30pm.
+The Davenport Public Library will be closed on Friday April 18 in observance of Good Friday.
+All of our locations – Main, Fairmount and Eastern – will reopen regular business hours on Saturday, 9am to 5:30pm.

 Have a safe and happy holiday!

 No matter where you live, you can have farmstead fresh eggs!
 From the cities to the suburbs, backyards are filled with the sounds of clucking like never before as more people invest in having a closer connection to the food they eat and discover the rewards (and challenges) of raising chickens and cultivating their own fresh eggs.

 Whether you’ve embraced the local food movement or just love that farm-fresh flavor, The Farmstead Egg Guide and Cookbook is the perfect book for you and your flock.
 Inside, you’ll find expert advice on caring for your chickens, along with 100 delicious and diverse recipes.
 You’ll notice a difference in your scrambled eggs, omelets, and quiches, as well as in savory and sweet soufflés, tarts, puddings, and pies.
 With The Farmstead Egg Guide and Cookbook, you’ll never run out of delectable ways to enjoy your eggs for any meal of the day.
 This book will inspire you so that you to have the freshest and best eggs on your table and, if you’re game, the experience of keeping hens in your backyard. (description from publisher)

 Born in 1916 in Norfolk, Mollie Moran is one of the few people still alive today who can recall working “downstairs” in the golden years of the early 1930′s before the outbreak of WWII.
 She provides a rare and fascinating insight into a world that has long since vanished in Minding the Manor: the Memoir of a 1930s English Kitchen Maid.